nhsconnect/FHIR-NRLS-API/pages/integration/integration_authentication_authorisation.md

 Clients are required to apply RBAC control to manage access to different types of Pointers and their referenced records and documents appropriately.

-This level of control can be achieved and verified through integration with the Care Identity Service (CIS), which will become the NHS Digital’s National Identity service.
-As well as providing support for existing smartcard-based mechanisms the National Identity service will provide an array of other authentication types.
-Clients will need to integrate with CIS to access the NRL and the SSP.
+This level of control can be achieved and verified through integration with the [Care Identity Service (CIS)](https://digital.nhs.uk/services/registration-authorities-and-smartcards/care-identity-service), which will become [NHS Identity](https://digital.nhs.uk/services/nhs-identity/guidance-for-developers/an-introduction-to-nhs-identity).
+As well as providing support for existing smartcard-based mechanisms NHS Identity will provide an array of other authentication types.
+Consumers will need to integrate with CIS or NHS Identity to access the NRL and the SSP.

 Please see the [NRL RBAC mapping table](explore_rbac_mapping.html) for details on the mappings between RBAC codes and Pointer types.